JIANGNOE/Analysis-of-NRLW-Game-Style-Evolution-2rd-group/README.md

 ### Why Random Assignment Helps

 In a perfect scientific experiment, we could fix this bias with random assignment.
 If we could randomly assign all the best players to different teams each season, we would break the link between Teamname and player_skill.
-In that world, the Teamname variable's effect would drop to zero, and we would have an "unbiased" estimate.
+In that world, the Teamname variable's effect would drop to zero, and we would have an unbiased estimate.

 But in real-world sports data, we cannot do this.
 Good players are not randomly assigned but are drafted by or signed with specific teams.
 This creates a strong correlation between Teamname and the omitted variables (skill, coaching).